gdean725706/AudioManipulator/README.md

 An X-Y based control system with user motion and modulation functionality provides dynamic control over a selection of in-built effects which utilise digital signal processing techniques to drastically alter incoming audio.

 ## Installation
-Audio Manipulator still in development and not every Platform / DAW combination has been tested, so use at your own risk!
+Audio Manipulator is still in development and not every Platform / DAW combination has been tested, so use at your own risk!

 Builds for Windows, Mac & Android are published in the Releases section.